gregory-adler/demo-docker/README.md

 	https://developer.skidata-loyalty.com//user/82/v1/user

-To run the app: clone the repository, navigate to root with docker installed and run -
+To run the app: clone the repository, navigate to root of app with docker installed and run -

 	docker build -f mvcdocker/Dockerfile .